Management (game): Publication history

 Charles S. Roberts founded Avalon Game Company (later Avalon Hill) in 1952 to publish his military strategy game Tactics.
 Sales were strong enough by 1959 that Roberts moved into an office space and produced a number of non-military games, Management in 1960 being one of these.
 In a 2009 interview, Roberts said of all the games he designed at this time, he was the most proud of Management.

 The first edition was released in 1960 in a 14.25 × 11.25 × 1.50 in flat box, then re-released the following year in a marginally larger 14.38 × 11.25 × 1.50 in flat box.

 The first issue of The General noted that Management "has found considerable favor with professional administrators.
 We have learned that this game has been used in various management courses."

 When the game was discontinued Avalon Hill claims it received "a flood of protests {...} from irate educators."
 After several years of not being available, the company released a new version of the game in 1973 retitled Business Strategy, with revised rules designed by Tom Shaw.
 The game was packaged in Avalon Hill's then-standard 11.5 × 8.25 × 2 in "bookcase" box.
 However, as noted in a company history of Avalon Hill, "This version sold no better than its predecessor."

 Educational use

 In the book Teaching Data Analytics: Pedagogy and Program Design, Professor Stephen Penn (Harrisburg University of Science and Technology) commented "The game I've played the most [in class] is Avalon Hill's Business Strategy."
 Penn noted that "I've played the game several times where each player was converted to teams of four to six students" and pointed out that "One game may typically take several hours to play with a minimal number of players.
 Increasing the number of positions and the number of individuals per position and the number of times increases drastically.
 With everything considered, completion of the game is always secondary to learning."
 Penn then went on to outline in detail how he used the game in class, and what classroom resources he used to assist him.

+In The Guide to Simulations/Games for Education and Training, Donald C. Davis gave a detailed explanation of how the Business Strategy edition worked, and concluded, "The classroom version allows teams to operate each business.
+Such teams could elect a chairman, board of directors, officers, etc. to administer each phase of operations."

+Reception

+In Issue 43 of Strategy & Tactics, game designer Sid Sackson reviewed the updated Business Strategy edition and noted that the rules had not been completely updated, pointing out, "you will find several references to the 'Tournament Game' that are a hangover from the Management days and have no meaning in the present game."
+Sackson noted that although the 'Basic Business Game' and the 'Corporate Game' required a lot of bookkeeping, "The 'Family Game' is quite easy to learn and calls for a minimal amount of paper work."